Biden Ramps Up Pressure as Putin Considers Invading Ukraine

 (CNN) — President Joe Biden is signaling a tougher Western stance in the standoff with Russia, piling on pressure designed to dissuade Vladimir Putin from invading Ukraine in a strategy that nonetheless risks accelerating a dangerous cycle of escalation. .

-The White House pivot comes at a time when Biden is under heavy pressure from Republicans to show more force in the confrontation, and comes after a week in which he was heavily criticized for comments that they hastily backed down and that they responded to the Russian leader’s hopes of breaking up NATO.
+The White House pivot comes at a time when Biden is under heavy pressure from Republicans to show more force in the confrontation, and comes after a week in which he was widely criticized for comments that they backed down hastily and that they responded to the Russian leader’s hopes of breaking up NATO.

 Several Republicans accused the president of showing weakness and appeasing Putin in his talk show appearances on Sunday.
 Former Secretary of State Mike Pompeo struck a shocking tone, describing the Kremlin strongman as a “very talented statesman” who knew how to use power.